 10. Skating at the National Sculpture Garden

-Ice skating at the National Sculpture Garden is a fun, though not free, addition to any Washington DC holiday visit.
+Ice skating at the National Sculpture Garden is another fun, though not free, addition to any Washington DC holiday visit.
 Visit the large-scale sculptures by major artists that surround the rink during the day, and skate under festive lights at night.

 TIP: The skating rink is open daily from mid-November to early March except for major holidays, weather permitting.

-11. Georgetown GLOW
+11. Georgetown Jingle

 Whichever holiday experience you choose, we wish you a very happy DC holiday outing.